mesosphere/dcos-docs-site/pages/services/dse/2.4.0-5.1.10/security/index.md

       Set admin_group_name  ex. mygroup, manager, developer
       ```
       Please refer to [DataStax's documentation](https://docs.datastax.com/en/latest-opsc/opsc/configure/opscConfigLDAP.html) for more detailed description of each field above.
-      Once your DSE Package service instance is ready, you can use your LDAP account to log in to OpsCenter to manage your DSE cluster.
+      Once your {{ model.shortTechName }} Package service instance is ready, you can use your LDAP account to log in to OpsCenter to manage your {{ model.shortTechName }} cluster.

 ## OpsCenter Internal Authentication Configuraton